robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-10-15-jruby-faster-feedback-cycle-using-nailgun.markdown

 pretty easily I guess.

 I will spin up the Nailgun server by hand for now.
-As long as you do not reinstall JRuby you won't have to restart the server.
+As long as you do not reinstall JRuby you won't have to restart the server, so I can just leave it running all day.
 I did add an alias to my zsh settings:

 ``` bash
 alias jruby=jruby --ng